 Policies & Procedures

-The Library maintains a database of e-dissertations for the use of University staff and students.
-This paper sets out our policies and procedures for handling this material; it also stipulates our requirements in relation to the conditions for acceptance of e-dissertations.
+The Library maintains a repository of dissertations and MPhils for the use of University staff and students.
+This page sets out our policies and procedures for handling this material; it also stipulates our requirements in relation to the conditions for acceptance of dissertations and MPhils.

-Dissertations must be submitted in an electronic format.
-Where dissertations are submitted on discs or USB sticks, these will be returned to the department for archiving after the dissertations have been uploaded onto the database.
+Dissertations and MPhils must be submitted in an electronic format.
+Where dissertations are submitted on discs or USB sticks, these will be returned to the department for archiving after the dissertations have been uploaded into the Library repository.